andrico1234/personal-blog/content/blog/000-the-dilemmas-you'll-face-when-creating-a-web-component-library.md

 - I explain what the problem is
 - I share some possible solutions
-- Compare the benefits and drawbacks of each solution
+- compare the benefits and drawbacks of each solution
-- Help you choose which solution might work best for you
+- help you choose which solution might work best for you

 I'll also cover some of the things that didn't go to plan, and what I learnt by trying them anyway.

 When finding a solution for a dilemma, not only did I take a look at the available solutions, but I considered what I wanted to gain from this project.
 These goals manifested as two key principles:

-- To dive deep into the fundamentals of web components
+- to dive deep into the fundamentals of web components
-- To Treat oui-ui as if it's will be a widely used component library
+- to treat oui-ui as if it's will be a widely used component library

 Defining core principles makes decision-making a lot easier, and you might want to do the same.